bacjmklp/yellowcake/content/pages/home.md

 ## or ballet slippers,

-you're making a mark.
-Leaving a footprint.
-Forging a heritage.

-If your desire is to craft a life and legacy of being fully awakened to the character, purpose, and love of God, join me for created and curated content to challenge, invigorate, equip, and encourage you this is the only life well lived!
+here you'll find help to become -- and assist others to become -- fully awakened to the character, purposes, and love of God.